Neutrino Mass, Vacuum Stability and Higgs Inflation with Vector-Like Quarks and a Single Right-Handed Neutrino: Higgs inflation

-Second, almost all points lie well within the region favored by the latest combined Planck, WMAP, and BICEP/Keck bounds \cite{Ade:2021}, with a clear tendency toward the low-$r$ regime.
-This reflects the fact that the $SM+(n)VLQ+RHN$ setup not only stabilizes the Higgs potential up to the Planck scale but also generates an inflationary plateau that is sufficiently flat to produce low tensor-to-scalar ratios and scalar tilts compatible with current CMB data.
-In summary, the RHN-induced smoothing of the RG-improved Higgs quartic in the inflationary range, together with the stabilizing VLQ contributions, leads to a set of $n_s$–$r$ predictions that are both theoretically well controlled and in excellent agreement with cosmological observations for all three benchmark values of $M_\mathcal{D}$.
+Second, the predicted $(n_s, r)$ values for all considered $M_D$ scales (1.5, 3.0, and 5.0 TeV) lie remarkably well within the 68\% confidence level (CL) regions favored by the latest combined cosmic microwave background (CMB) constraints.
+As shown in the figures, the theoretical predictions are fully compatible with the joint data from Planck 2018, CMB Lensing, BAO, and BICEP/Keck 2018 (Planck-LB-BK18) \cite{Ade:2021,Planck:2018,Planck:2018lbu}.
+Moreover, when confronting the model with the recent Atacama Cosmology Telescope (ACT) DR6 data \cite{Calabrese:2025act}, we observe that the predictions remain comfortably within the 68\% CL of the ACT-LB-BK18 contours, perfectly accommodating the slight shift toward higher $n_s$ values favored by ACT.
+All viable configurations exhibit a clear tendency toward the low-$r$ regime ($r \sim 0.004-0.007$).
+This reflects the fact that the $SM+(n)VLQ+RHN$ setup not only stabilizes the Higgs potential up to the Planck scale but also generates an inflationary plateau sufficiently flat to yield tensor-to-scalar ratios and scalar tilts in excellent agreement with the most stringent current CMB observations.